flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 *   **BUY IT:** Get an unlimited commercial lifetime license with a **one-time payment**.
 No subscriptions!
 *   **GET YOURS:** [**Purchase via GitHub Sponsors**](https://github.com/sponsors/flutter-news-app-full-source-code).

-> *<p style="color:grey">Note: The single purchase provides a comprehensive commercial license covering every repository within the [Flutter News App - Full Source Code Toolkit](https://github.com/flutter-news-app-full-source-code) organization.
+> *<p style="color:grey">Note: The single purchase provides a comprehensive commercial license covering every repository within the [Flutter News App Toolkit](https://github.com/flutter-news-app-full-source-code) organization.
 No separate purchases are needed for the mobile app or dashboard.</p>*

 ---